Police: More than 900 civilian bodies found in Kyiv region | Law-Order

 Associated Press journalists in Kramatorsk heard the sound of a rocket or missile and then the blast, followed by sirens wailing Friday.
 It was not immediately clear what was hit or whether there were casualties.
 A day earlier, a factory in the same city was hit by an airstrike.

-The Russian Defense Ministry said Friday that Russian strikes in the Kharkiv region “liquidated a squad of mercenaries from a Polish private military company” of up to 30 people and “liberated” an iron and steel factor in Mariupol.
+The Russian Defense Ministry said Russian strikes in the Kharkiv region “liquidated a squad of mercenaries from a Polish private military company” of up to 30 people and “liberated” an iron and steel factory in Mariupol.
 The claims could not be independently verified.

-On Thursday, the Defense Ministry explained the damage to the Moskva by saying that a fire had caused ammunition on board to detonate.
-Apart from the cruise missiles, the Moskva also carried air-defense missiles and other guns.

-The ministry did not say what might have caused the blaze but reported that the crew, which usually numbers about 500, abandoned the vessel.
-It was not clear if there were any casualties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)